orenr2301/devone/README.md

 In that case, the workload will go by 50% of traffic to each server

 In My case here I was using LoadBlancer for one ec2 instance behind, which isn't that needed since I'm using only 1 instance and the load balancer in aws requires to be in 2 separate subnets for the HA.
-(But LoadBlancing and EC2 runtime cost money so i was going for required minimum for it to still work)
+(But LoadBlancing and EC2 runtime cost money so I was going for the required minimum for it to still work)

 * [alb main tf](#alb-main-tf)